 Download the data

-Prices of food and non-alcoholic drinks rising at fastest rate in 45 years
+Prices of food and non-alcoholic drinks continue to rise at record rates

 How this affects you

 We also regularly publish a newsletter with updates on the rising cost of living.
-To subscribe, visit our sign-up page and click 'Cost of living newsletter' under our Subscription topics.
+To subscribe, visit our sign-up page and click "Cost of living newsletter" under our Subscription topics.

 The government is offering help for households.
 See what cost of living support you could be eligible for.